eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ![alt](images/python3.png)

-Click "Install" to complete the installation.
+Click `Install` to complete the installation.

 ---